simplyadrian/cookbook-ad-simplyadrian/README.md

 ad-nativex Cookbook
 ===================
 This cookbook installs Active Directory Domain Services on Windows 2012 including all necessary roles and features.
+This cookbook is also reposible for joining Windows and Linux machines to the specified domain.

 Requirements
 ============